Survivor Simulation games – develop your team performance and synergy

 Ensuring that all team members have the same minimal level of knowledge about the situation, they must rely on their abilities to set objectives, analyse alternative strategies and then evaluate them.
 Teams are then be required to choose a solution that will best meet the objective.

 This approach also allows all group members to participate as equals in these Survival Simulations.
-Starting on an equal footing enables participants to focus more intently on the quality of the team performance.
+Starting on an equal footing enables participants to focus more intently on the quality of the team performance and explores how teams can achieve high performance.

 Team members will complete the exercise individually, as well as a team.
 This allows for the identification of the differences between individual solutions and team solutions.
 This becomes a real measure of the groups ability to perform as a team.